 In the morning we travel mostly off-the-beaten-path, see abandoned farms, beautiful little country churches, and Icelandic horses.
 At Haukadalur, there’s a rather authentic-looking replica of the homestead of Erik the Red, the famous explorer who founded the Icelandic colony in Greenland.
 His son Leif-the-Lucky, born in Haukadalur, Iceland, was the first European to set foot in North America.
 Now the excavated and reconstructed farm in Haukadalur is a living Viking museum, a fun, informative and a photogenic place.
 The landscape is dominated by mountains, lakes, valleys, sea and wide open spaces.
 We head north and stop at a local farm for lunch and a horse show where we learn about the unique qualities of Iceland’s special breed.
 Afterwards, we travel through the fertile farmlands and fjord landscapes of Northwest Iceland before we reach the charming town of Akureyri, Iceland’s second-largest city.
 We will stay for two nights in the capital of North Iceland.

 Overnight location: Hotel KEA Akureyri, Akureyri.
-Breakfast & dinner included.
+Breakfast, lunch & dinner included.
 (350km / 217mls)

 During a 6-hour excursion, we see spectacular fjord landscapes while travelling to Siglufjörður, Iceland’s northernmost town and known as the herring capital of the North Atlantic.
 Siglufjörður is located on the mountainous Tröllaskagi Peninsula.
 On the way, we pass small fishing villages and stop at a deserted valley that even most Icelanders have not seen.
 Included is a visit to the Herring Museum and also beer tasting at Kaldi, a local micro-brewery.
 The rest of the day is free at leisure.
 Maybe you like to go shopping, visit a geothermal swimming pool, stroll through the local botanical garden or try an optional whale watching or horseback riding tour at 17:00.
 Overnight and dinner in Akureyri.